Industry Context · AI, PII & the Compliance Gap

 Every company running AI on sensitive data is in the same position: the models are already in production, but the privacy infrastructure wasn't built for them.
 The window to fix this before an enforcement action or breach is narrowing.

-Three converging pressures — rising breach costs, tightening AI regulation, and audit scrutiny of automated systems — are making this a board-level issue in 2025.
+Three converging pressures — rising breach costs, tightening AI regulation, and audit scrutiny of automated systems — have made this a board-level issue.

 By the numbers